theborakompanioni/nostr-action/README.md

 # nostr GitHub Action

-Use this action to send events with [nostr](https://github.com/fiatjaf/nostr). :rocket:
+Use this action to send events with [nostr](https://github.com/nostr-protocol/nostr). :rocket:

+[See the actions tab](https://github.com/theborakompanioni/nostr-action/actions) for runs of this action.

 ## Usage